Judy Johnson: Early life

 William Julius Johnson was born on October 26, 1899, in Snow Hill, Maryland, to William Henry Johnson, a sailor and licensed boxing coach, and Annie Lee Johnson.
-Johnson had an older sister Mary Emma and a younger brother John, both of whom were named after heavyweight boxer Jack Johnson, a long-time friend of William Henry.
-Early into his childhood, the family moved to Wilmington, Delaware; by that time his father worked at the docks as a shipbuilder and as the athletic director at the Negro Settlement House.
+Johnson had an older sister, Mary Emma, and a younger brother, John, both of whom were named after heavyweight boxer Jack Johnson, a long-time friend of William Henry.
+Early in his childhood, the family moved to Wilmington, Delaware; by that time, his father worked at the docks as a shipbuilder and as the athletic director at the Negro Settlement House.

 When Johnson was eight years old, his father began grooming him to become a pugilist.
 William Henry bought two pairs of boxing gloves: one pair for his son and the other for Mary Emma, his sparring partner.
-The sport was unappealing to Johnson, however; instead, he began playing sandlot ball and joined his father's local amateur team the Rosedale Blues which competed against black and white teams.
-In 1917, he stopped attending Howard High School to work on shipyards in New Jersey and play weekend games on baseball teams that were drawn from the community, including the Rosalies and the Chester Stars.
-The following year he joined the semi-professional ball club the Bacharach Giants for a $5 wage per game.
+The sport was unappealing to Johnson, however; instead, he began playing sandlot ball and joined his father's local amateur team, the Rosedale Blues, which competed against black and white teams.
+In 1917, he stopped attending Howard High School to work in the shipyards in New Jersey and play weekend games on baseball teams that were drawn from the community, including the Rosalies and the Chester Stars.
+The following year, he joined the semi-professional ball club the Bacharach Giants for a $5 wage per game.